Tomas-Cossarin/Baseball-Tracker/README.md

 ![trajectory](trajectory.png)

-## Step 5: Calculate the 3D trajectory
+## Step 5: Calculate the speed and 3D trajectory of the pitch
 This was done by triangulating the 3D coordinates of the ball from the two cameras.

 ![trajectory_3D](trajectory_3D.png)